ares466/aws-notes/devops-pro/LAMBDA_SERVERLESS_APP_SERVICES.md

 The execution of the function must have the proper permissions to interact with the X-Ray service (e.g., `AWSXRayDaemonWriteAccess` managed policy).

 The X-Ray SDK is automatically available in the function and can be used to publish traces.

+### Troubleshooting

+**Stopping a recursive loop in Lambda**

+Enable and set the *concurrency limit* on the function to 0.
+This will prevent the function from being invoked.
+Fix the recursive trigger before enabling the function again.

 # API Gateway